jordepic/DataHarness/readme.md

 - **Multi-Source Support**: Seamlessly integrate Kafka topics, relational databases, data lakes, and more
 - **Multi-Query Engine Support**: Currently developing for Spark and Trino, with plans to expand

+The DataHarness is simply a powerful building-block for fusing many data systems together into a single table.
+It allows

+- Atomic schema updates
+- Transactional data movement between sources

+Developers can use the DataHarness to build out complete HTAP solutions and improve upon existing "object-store-only" based table formats.

 ## What Can Be A Data Source?

 For a data system to work as a "source" for a harness table, it must only satisfy one constraint: